 - thus, also) a prophet, priest or teacher.

 Spirits represent the apostolic work in the Church.
-In general spirit relates to God acting through His Church, now by the earnest of the Spirit but later fully formed i.e. in the resurrected Church as described in Revelation.
-In Revelation 5:6 it says that these are seven Spirits of God sent forth into all the earth
+Apostolic has to do with being sent.
+In general, spirit relates to God acting through an agent, e.g. His Church.
+At present it is by the earnest of the Spirit, but later as fully formed spirit beings i.e. in the resurrected Church as described in Revelation.
+In Revelation 5:6 it says referring to the eyes and horns in the imagery of Christ(horns demonstrate the power)that these are seven Spirits of God sent forth into all the earth

 .
 The word for sent forth